cdepillabout/evil-nix/README.md

 Due to the extreme inefficiency of `evilDownloadUrl`, the main use-case is not for Nix users, but actually for non-Nix users.

-If you work in IT, I'm sure you have at least one coworker who is _waaaay_ too into Nix.
+If you work in IT, I'm sure you have at least one coworker who is _waaaaaaaaaay_ too into Nix.
 They likely bring up Nix in every conversation about your project's build system, CI, packaging, deployment, etc. You've probably heard them say the word "hermetic" at least 5 times in the last week.